-PROBLEM BECOMES EPIDEMIC
+PROBLEM TURNS EPIDEMIC

 If you’re serious about the worsening gun epidemic, then you should be serious about the FACTS.